hpssjellis/robotics-sensors/sensors/serial/pixy/README.md

 Point pixy at a color object

-Hold button on top of Pixy until red color (or other color to train) On red release button
+Hold button on top of Pixy until red color (or other color to train) On red release button (Pixy now in training mode)

+When pixy senses the object color, push button again

-Pixy trained for that color
+Pixy now trained for that color.
+(Pixy light will match the trained color)

 Flash the example.ino to the photon

 Watch D7 as the color comes into view.
-(D7 should flash quicker)
+(D7 should flash quicker on one side of it's field of view)